aspose-3d/Aspose.3D-Doc-md/english/python-net/developer-guide/3d-objects/merge-meshes-in-3d-file/_index.md

 ---

 ## **Merge Meshes into a single valid Mesh**
 Developers can merge multiple meshes into a single valid mesh.
 They might convert all meshes of a 3D scene, a node or a set of nodes into a single mesh.
-In order to achieve this, there are three MergeMesh members in the Aspose.ThreeD.Entities.PolygonModifier class.
+In order to achieve this, there are several `merge_mesh` members in the `aspose.threed.entities.PolygonModifier` class.

 The code sample below merge all meshes of a scene in a single valid mesh.